Thiruvananthapuram: Etymology

-The city takes its name from the Malayalam word thiru-anantha-puram (തിരുവനന്തപുരം /ml/), meaning "The City of Lord Ananda", referring to the deity of the Sri Padmanabhaswamy Temple located in the city.
+The city takes its name from the Malayalam word thiru-anantha-puram (തിരുവനന്തപുരം /ml/), meaning "The City of Lord Anantha (means infinite, endless, or eternal)", referring to the deity of the Sri Padmanabhaswamy Temple located in the city.
 Thiruvananthapuram is also known in literature, and popular reference as Ananthapuri, derived from the Sanskrit word Syanandurapuram, meaning "The City of Bliss" in Carnatic kirtanas composed by Swathi Thirunal, erstwhile Maharaja of Travancore.
 The city was officially referred to as Trivandrum until 1991 (Trivandrum being the anglicised name of the town), when the government decided to reinstate the city's original name Thiruvananthapuram.
-The city was also called as Anandapatnam or Anandapatam in Tamil and Telugu languages meaning "The City of Ananda" which is the same to meaning for the original name.
+Many Malayalees still refer to the city as Trivandrum, however.
+The city was also called as Anandapatnam or Anandapatam in Tamil and Telugu, meaning "The City of Ananda" which has the same meaning as the original name.